In a previous tutorial, we discussed how the

 By default, the

-bg command operates on the most recently stopped process.
-If you've stopped multiple processes in a row without starting them again, you can reference the process by job number to background the correct process.
+bg command operates on the most recently-stopped process.
+If you’ve stopped multiple processes in a row without starting them again, you can reference a specific process by its job number to move the correct process to the background.

 Note that not all commands can be backgrounded.
 Some processes will automatically terminate if they detect that they have been started with their standard input and output directly connected to an active terminal.